basvanmeurs/tree2d/README.md

 # Tree2d

-Tree2d is a 2d render tree implementation written in typescript.
+Tree2d is a **HTML canvas 2d render tree implementation** written in typescript.

-It is able to render in a HTML canvas in WebGL mode, with a canvas2d fallback.
+Tree2d is a lightweight alternative to rendering via HTML DOM.
+The main reason to use it instead of HTML DOM is because it is **much faster** than HTML DOM, both in terms of element creation and rendering.
+Use cases include games and applications with huge amounts of elements.

-Tree2d is a lightweight an alternative to rendering via HTML DOM.
-Constructing and rendering elements is much faster in tree2d than in HTML DOM.
-Even if you try all of the fancy css transformation performance tricks.
+Tree2d utilizes **WebGL** for high-performance rendering, but can also use **Canvas2D** rendering when WebGL is not available.

 ## Features
 Some of the most notable features include: